 Graph theory was introduced by Euler to solve the problem of the seven bridges of Königsberg [1].
-He noted that upon stripping all unnecessary details to solve this problem, one was left only with a set of 4 nodes and 7 links between them.
+He noted that upon stripping all unnecessary details, to solve this problem, one was left only with a set of 4 nodes and 7 links between them.
 Since then, networks and graphs have proven to be fundamental in the modelling of many real world phenomena.
 While with the advent of powerful computers accessible to almost all researchers it is now typical for network scientists to work on a daily basis with networks of nodes ranging from thousands to millions, still the modelling strategy is the same: remove unnecessary details and reduce the problem to nodes and links.

-For scientists, and especially those with a statistical training - used to thinking in terms of null models in hypothesis testing [2] - it is natural to ask a very simple question regarding observed networks: which are typical and which are atypical topological features?
+For scientists, and especially those with a statistical training-used to thinking in terms of null models in hypothesis testing [2]-it is natural to ask a very simple question regarding observed networks: which are typical and which are atypical topological features?
 To answer this question one commonly works with random graph ensembles, designed to mimic real-world networks; see e.g. [3-6].
 In addition to studying properties of graphs, one usually also seeks to understand processes for which these graphs define the interaction infrastructure, and the relation between graph topology and process efficacy.
 Here one would benefit from exact analytical solutions for processes defined on nontrivial graph ensembles.
 Unfortunately, this is hard.
 While there has been an explosion of exact solutions for processes on random graphs, the vast majority of these are locally tree-like graphs.
-This property allows one to write recursive equations, that become exact for large graphs and show very good agreement with simulations on finite ones.
+The property of being locally tree-like allows one to write recursive equations, that become exact for large graphs and show very good agreement with simulations on finite ones.
 Ironically, this property that makes the models solvable is the same property that makes them unrealistic.

-In addition to the previous complication, there is also the fact that there is no easily controllable random graph ensemble that generates graphs with given numbers of links and triangles.
-The natural extension of the Erdös-Rényi ensemble [7] was presented by Strauss [8], who observed that the ensemble condensed very quickly into dense graphs, losing any resemblance to real networks.
-There is a long history of attempts at understanding this transition [9-12], and many alternative loopy random graph ensembles and algorithms have since then been presented [13-20], yet none generate easily controllable graphs.
+In addition to the lack of solvable models on graphs with many short cycles, there is also the fact that there is no easily controllable random graph ensemble that generates graphs with given numbers of links and short cycles in the sparse regime.
+The natural extension of the Erdös-Rényi ensemble [7] was presented by Strauss in

+[8], which consisted in simply including an additional bias for the number of triangles in the model.
+Surprisingly, a very sharp transition was observed in the ensemble.
+When tuning the control parameters, the ensemble very quickly switched from typically sampling sparse graphs to assigning high probability to very dense graphs as well, losing any resemblance to real networks.
+There is a long history of attempts at understanding this transition [9-14], and many alternative random graph ensembles and algorithms have since then been presented [15-22] that possess a high number of short cycles, yet none generates easily controllable graphs.
 It appears very hard to access a regime where there is high number of triangles while keeping a 'nice' topology.
-More recent models conserve the degree sequence to avoid the condensation observed by Strauss, but still show a transition into a clustered regime [19-25].
-The logical way of stopping the appearance of a clustered regime is to restrict the number of triangles in each node via a hard constraint, as proposed in [15,16].
-While there have been numerical and theoretical advances with this model [26-31], it remains difficult to keep the target degree distribution and the target total number of triangles under control [32].
+More recent models conserve the degree sequence to avoid the condensation observed by Strauss, but still show a transition into a clustered regime [21-27].
+The logical way of stopping the appearance of a clustered regime is to restrict the number of triangles in each node via a hard constraint, as proposed in [17, 18].
+While there have been numerical and theoretical advances with this model [28-33], it remains difficult to keep the target degree distribution and the target total number of triangles under control [34].